 What Kind of Protection Does Workers’ Compensation Insurance Offer?

-Workers’ compensation insurance is there to protect both employers and employees while sparing all parties involved (together with the taxpayers) of the insane costs of court trials.
+Small business workers comp insurance is there to protect both employers and employees while sparing all parties involved (together with the taxpayers) of the insane costs of court trials.
 Considered by many a “compensation bargain,” this type of insurance is a publicly sponsored system.
 If an employee suffers an injury at work, under the workers’ comp, they can receive monetary benefits in the form of medical bills coverage or the equivalent of sick pay while on medical leave for those injuries.

 As much as it is thriving as a program, workers’ compensation insurance comes with some caveats that most people either do not know or disregard completely.